 Holidays in Argentina are very important times to be around loved ones.
-While there are many holidays celebrated in similar tradition all around the world, there are some traditions that may be unique to Argentina.
-A good background to know before we get into the details of the holidays is that 92% of the people in Argentina were traditionally Catholic immigrants from Europe, and the national religion is Catholicism.
-Though now, less than 20% of the population practices Catholicism regularly.
-The holidays I list here are only a handful of what is actually celebrated.
+While many of these holidays may be celebrated in similarly all around the world, there are some traditions that may be unique to Argentina.
+A good thing to know about Argentine culture before we get into the details of the holidays is that 92% of the people in Argentina were traditionally Catholic immigrants from Europe, and the national religion is Catholicism.
+However, now less than 20% of the population practices Catholicism regularly.
+The holidays we list here are only a handful of what is actually celebrated.

-Here is the calendar for the top 8 most important Argentine traditional Holidays:
+Here is the calendar for the Argentine traditional Holidays:

 January 6th: “Los Tres Reyes Magos”

 This Argentine music festival began in 1961.
-Traditionally it was only Argentinian Folk music, and while it still focuses on folk music it features tango, acoustic, and international music.
-The 9-day music festival was the cause of a boom in popularity of folklore music in the 60s and 70s and today is still one of the most important music festivals in South America.
+Traditionally it was only Argentine Folk music, and while it still focuses on traditional music, it also features tango, acoustic, and international music.
+The 9-day music festival was the cause of a boom in popularity of folklore music in the 60s and 70s and today it is still considered one of the most important music festivals in South America.

 March 4th: Vendimia Mendoza’s grape Harvest festival

 This holiday started as a way to give back to the Patron Saint of Vineyards, the Virgin of Carrodilla.
 The people of Mendoza had finally harvested their crops and could now relax and enjoy the work they had done, and thank Saint Carrodilla.
 The holiday has come a long way since then with the celebrations including a parade, free wine samples, and even a beauty pageant where they crown “Queen of Vendimia”.

 April 2nd: Día del Veterano y de Los Caídos en la Guerra de Malvinas